cloudflightio/autoconfigure-gradle-plugin/README.md

 apply(plugin = "io.cloudflight.autoconfigure-gradle")
 ````

+## Requirements

+This plugin requires at least Gradle 7.2 and Java 8.

 ## Main Concept

 This plugin is meant to be applied only at the root module of your project - never on sub-modules if you have one.
 It will